coder/coder/docs/workspaces.md

 ### Activity detection (alpha)

-To keep your workspace running past the "time until shutdown," Coder can bump the workspace lifetime by 1 hour when it detects the following activities:
+To keep your workspace running past the "time until shutdown," Coder can bump the workspace lifetime by 1 hour when it detects any of the following activities:

 - Open tunnel (SSH connection)